-The Moral Sciences comprise Psychology, Philosophy, Economics, Ethics, all placed in the context of history and human nature.
+The Moral Sciences comprise Psychology, Philosophy, Economics, Ethics, placed in the context of history and human nature.
 These subjects were taught integrated prior to the over-specialization that evolved in 20th century universities.
-While specialization is the key to both growin knowledge and an advanced economy, as early as early as 1959 C.P.
-Snow pointed to the problems in knowledge this could produce, in his essay, The Two Cultures.
+While specialization is the key to both growing knowledge and an advanced economy, as early as early as 1959, C.P.
+Snow pointed to the problems in knowledge this could produce in his essay The Two Cultures.

 A.P.
-Psychology studies how psychology has evolved as a science, through the main schools of thought, to modern brain scans and what they reveal.
+Psychology studies how psychology has evolved as a science, through the main schools of thought, to modern brain scans and what they do -- and do not -- reveal.
 We’ll study the biological basis of behavior and the evolutionary advantage our behaviors provide.
 Learn how to set up double-blind studies and falsify theories.
-Memory, language, intelligence (is it inherited or learned?), personality theory, mental disorders, what is love, and the biological basis of beauty are all covered.
+Memory, language, intelligence (inherited or learned?), personality theory, mental disorders, the difference between being in love and loving, and the biological basis of beauty are all covered.

-Philosophy studies metaphysics (the nature of things), epistemology (how we know what we know), ethics (how should we act), political philosophy (what social systems should we adopt), logic (how to think rationally), aesthetics (the study of beauty & form), and Eastern philosophy (Zen, Taoism, Confucianism).
-Also will learn how to write for the real world.
+Philosophy studies metaphysics (the nature of things), epistemology (how we know what we know), ethics (how should we act), political philosophy (which social systems produce which outcomes), logic (how to think rationally), aesthetics (the study of beauty & form), and Eastern philosophy (Zen, Taoism, Confucianism).
+Also, will learn how to write for the "real world."

 A.P.
 Macroeconomics studies the principles of economics that apply to an economic system as a whole, such as national income, price determination, economic performance measures, economic growth and international economics.
-Students will learn the big ideas that have moved free economies forward (specialization, comparative advantage, opportunity cost, spontaneous order) and the big names who discovered them (Smith, Ricardo, Bastiat, Keynes, Friedman, Hayek, Mises) Further, you will learn how these apply to your life outside of economics.
+Students will learn the big ideas that have moved free economies forward (specialization, comparative advantage, opportunity cost, spontaneous order) and the big names who discovered them (Smith, Ricardo, Bastiat, Keynes, Friedman, Hayek, Mises).